Computer & Information Science (CIS)

 Can enroll if College is Engineering and Computer Science

-CIS 569 Wireless Sensor Networks 3 Credit Hours
+CIS 569 Wireless Sensor Networks and IoT 3 Credit Hours

-This course provides students with an overview of wireless sensor networks and the issues related to their design and implementation.
-It introduces students to the state-of-the-art in wireless sensor networking and helps them solve problems in designing and deploying resource-limited sensor networks for real-world sensing applications.
+This course provides students with an overview of wireless sensor networks and the issues related to their design and implementation in the context of Internet of Things (IoT).
+It introduces students to the state-of-the-art in wireless sensor networks and IoT.
+The course helps them solve problems in designing and deploying resource-limited sensor networks for real-world sensing applications.
 During this course, students are required to work in teams to design and implement some primitive sensing applications.

 Restriction(s):